 What to Expect + Gardening with Candyflower: This succulent groundcover requires most to entirely shady areas with moist, well-drained soil.
 It combines beautifully with ferns, wild ginger and false Solomon’s seal and will spread by seed to for a self-sufficient, charming addition to woodland gardens, streambanks, and shady raingardens.

-Photo Credit 1 -3: Nikkie West, Sparrowhawk Native Plants
+Photo Credit 1 -3 (flower closeup, leaf/bud, nursery flat): Nikkie West, Sparrowhawk Native Plants

-Photo Credit 5: Karli Del Biondo, Beetles and Bees
+Photo Credit 6 (in a habitat garden): Karli Del Biondo, Beetles and Bees